pxai/fjs/document/content/functionaljs.md

 html("p", "this is a paragraph");
 html("div", html("span", "Hello"));
 ```
-But calling HTML all the time with two parameters looks a bit confusing.
+But calling `html` all the time with two parameters looks a bit confusing.
 It would be nice to have a function for each tag type.
 Our code would looks easier to read.

-If we create a curried version of html funtion,
+If we create a curried version of the `html` funtion,
 ```JavaScript
 const curriedHTML = R.curry(html);
 const p = curriedHTML("p");
 const div = curriedHTML("div");
 const span = curriedHTML("span");
 ```
-Now code looks better:
+Now the code looks much better with meaningfull functions:
 ```JavaScript
 div("Div content");
 p("this is a paragraph");